Scott Morrison is new Australian PM after bitter coup - Journal du Cameroun

-Scott Morrison was installed as Australia’s seventh prime minister in 11 years Friday after a stunning Liberal party revolt instigated by hardline conservatives unseated moderate Malcolm Turnbull.
+Scott Morrison was installed as Australia’s seventh prime minister in 11 years Friday after a stunning party revolt against Malcolm Turnbull, which the new leader admitted had left the government “bruised and battered”.

-Former home affairs minister Peter Dutton, an ex-police officer and right-winger, was the driving force behind the move to oust Turnbull after a party backlash against his more liberal policies.
+Former home affairs minister Peter Dutton, an ex-police officer and right-winger, was the driving force behind the move to oust Turnbull after a Liberal Party backlash against his more moderate policies.

-But after a torrid week of political intrigue in Canberra it was Morrison, a Turnbull ally who served as treasurer, who won a party vote 45-40.
+But after a torrid week of political manoeuvring in Canberra it was Morrison, a Turnbull ally who served as treasurer, who won a party vote 45-40.

-Foreign Minister Julie Bishop, another Turnbull backer, was also in the running but was eliminated in the first round of voting.
+Morrison — an evangelical Christian known as “ScoMo” — replaced a man who became the latest in a long line of leaders knifed in the back by ambitious colleagues.

+The fresh outbreak of political instability was met with renewed disgust towards the political class — already among the least trusted people in the country despite an unprecedented era of prosperity

+He said his top priority was to help farmers in New South Wales struggling through one of the worst droughts in half a century.

+“This is our most urgent and pressing need right now,” Morrison said.

-“My course from here is to provide absolute loyalty to Scott Morrison,” Dutton, who Turnbull accused of bullying and intimidation in the move to knife him, said in brief comments afterwards.
+Dutton, who Turnbull accused of bullying and intimidation in the move to knife him, pledged to provide “absolute loyalty” to Morrison.

 His departure from politics will spark a by-election for his Sydney seat, threatening the government’s wafer-thin one-seat parliamentary majority.